Malinxwski/Malinxwski/README.md

 - 👋 Hi, I’m @Malinxwski
 - 👀 I’m interested in creating apps for customs/logistics
 - 🌱 I’m currently learning Angluar
-- 💀 Stack: Laravel, VueJS, Bitrix and more
+- 💀 Stack: Angular, VueJS and more
 - 📫 How to reach me ?
 Dont know.

 <!---